The More Populous We Become, the More Humans Affect the Environment

 Farms Expanding, but More Are Hungry

-Climate-changing greenhouse gas emissions from the agricultural sector are roughly split between emissions from land clearing and emissions from food production practices [32].
-About half of those production emissions come from ruminant livestock, namely cattle, sheep, and goats [32].
-Producing beef, the most common of the ruminant meats, requires more than 20 times more land and creates more than 20 times more greenhouse gases per calorie of edible protein compared to plant proteins like beans or lentils [32].
-These animals are major sources of methane pollution, a greenhouse gas roughly 30 times more potent than carbon dioxide [9].
-Likewise, manure management, soils, and nitrogen fertilizer used in industrial agriculture account for roughly two-thirds of nitrous oxide emissions, which carry nearly 300 times the warming potential of carbon dioxide over a century [33].
+Climate-changing greenhouse gas emissions from the agricultural sector are roughly split between emissions from land clearing and emissions from food production practices [33].
+About half of those production emissions come from ruminant livestock, namely cattle, sheep, and goats [33].
+Producing beef, the most common of the ruminant meats, requires more than 20 times more land and creates more than 20 times more greenhouse gases per calorie of edible protein compared to plant proteins like beans or lentils [33].
+These animals are major sources of methane pollution, a greenhouse gas roughly 30 times more potent than CO2 [30].
+Likewise, manure management, soils, and nitrogen fertilizer used in industrial agriculture account for roughly two-thirds of nitrous oxide emissions, which carry nearly 300 times the warming potential of CO2 over a century [34].

-Current farming methods can degrade soil more than 100 times faster than new soil is formed [34].
-Over plowing and overgrazing turn fertile land into wasteland, which in turn increases both food insecurity and climate vulnerability, especially for the over 500 million people already living in areas that have recently experienced desertification [6].
+Current farming methods can degrade soil more than 100 times faster than new soil is formed [35].
+Overplowing and overgrazing turn fertile land into wasteland, which in turn increases both food insecurity and climate vulnerability, especially for the over 500 million people already living in areas that have recently experienced desertification [14].
 Far more people live in populous arid regions where land degradation poses a risk to food production.
 As soils erode, the land loses its capacity to store climate-warming carbon.

-Feeding the additional 2 billion people projected to be added to the planet by 2050 will require rebalancing food supply and demand [36].
+Feeding the additional 2 billion people projected to be added to the planet by 2050 will require rebalancing food supply and demand.

 Combating Climate Change